RenierM26/ha-ezviz/README.md

 Notes:

-1) Please use your main account.
-It doesn't seem to be working with shared accounts at the moment.
-2) Hassio makes use of rtsp for camera streaming.
+1) Hassio makes use of rtsp for camera streaming.
 This function will only work on the local network.
 (Mabe we'll be able to reverse engineer the ezviz cloud rtsp proxy in the future)
-3) If your ezviz account is in a region other than EU, you'll need to do all the config via the integration.
-(Due to region code not imported from config)
+2) Please disable encryption on your cameras.
+3) MFA needs to be disabled or the integration setup will fail.